Industrial Marketing: The 5 Most Common Mistakes

 Industrial marketing mistake #3:

-Communication not coordinated
+Communication not aligned

 Another typical characteristic of industrial companies is that the decision-making process concerning a specific purchase involves a group of people.

 This so-called Decision-Making Unit (DMU) makes the buying process longer and more complex, but at the same time, also offers several opportunities to influence and direct the buying process with industrial marketing.
-This is not achieved with the more general and superficial company information that is now often found on websites or in sales brochures.

 It won't inspire anyone to action.